OpenVan.campβ World of motorhomes — here

 © Inside Government NZ

-The Queenstown Lakes District Council has extended the temporary prohibition of freedom camping at the Allenby Place carpark in Wānaka until 31 January 2027.
-The extension addresses ongoing access, health, and safety concerns due to the site's narrow accessway and increased traffic.
-The council will use this time to assess the location's suitability for camping and consider potential permanent amendments to the bylaw.
+The Queenstown Lakes District Council (QLDC) has extended the temporary prohibition of freedom camping at Wānaka’s Allenby Place carpark until 31 January 2027.
+The ban is linked to access and safety concerns caused by a narrow entrance and increased traffic.

 This content was collected automatically from public sources.
 All images and content belong to their respective copyright holders.
 Copyright information